smogil12/review-project/HEROKU_DEPLOYMENT_GUIDE.md

 ## 🚀 **Deployment Steps:**

 ### **1. Ensure Your Code is Ready**
-- ✅ Image URLs updated to use relative paths (`/images/products/...`)
+- ✅ Image URLs use `getImageUrl()` utility function for development/production compatibility
 - ✅ Static file serving configured in `server.js`
 - ✅ Images downloaded to `public/images/products/`